dorin7bogdan/ADM-TFS-Extension/UFTBuildTask/README.md

 • When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running the tests.
 After the build is complete, you can view comprehensive test results.

+# What's new in OpenText™ Functional Testing Azure DevOps extension - version 25.2.1
+##### Release date: May 2025
+- Restored the missing Extensions tab
+- Product name updated in additional locations

 # What's new in OpenText™ Functional Testing Azure DevOps extension - version 25.2
 ##### Release date: April 2025
 - Rebranding the OpenText™ family products